Milestones

 More media coverage and quotes: Aberdeen CC | Cruyff Foundation | Evening Express | Northsound | P&J | STV |

-2017: Scotland’s first ever Cruyff Court built
+Scotland’s first Cruyff Court names after Denis Law.

 Scotland’s first ever Cruyff Court – a renowned multi-use community facility – reached completion in February 2017 having being handed over by Hunter Construction.